Andres Puustusmaa: Director

 After graduation from the Gerasimov Institute of Cinematography, Puustusmaa worked as a film director in Russia for Mosfilm and Lenfilm.
-Some Russian-language features directed by Puustusmaa include: 1814 (2007), Krasnyy zhemchug lyubvi (2008), Volshebnik (2008), My iz budushchego 2 (2010), and Belyy pesok (2010).Õhtuleht Andres Puustusmaa: "Hindan tänini produtsente, kes mind üles korjasid!"
-11 January 2008.
-Retrieved 22 July 2018.
+Some Russian-language features directed by Puustusmaa include: 1814 (2007), Krasnyy zhemchug lyubvi (2008), Volshebnik (2008), My iz budushchego 2 (2010), and Belyy pesok (2010).

-Following his return to Estonia, he has continued to direct shorts and features, including: Rotilõks (2011), Rohelised kassid (2017), and Kohtunik (2018).Estonian National Opera Andres Puustusmaa.
-Retrieved 22 July 2018.
+Following his return to Estonia, he has continued to direct shorts and features, including: Rotilõks (2011), Rohelised kassid (2017), and Kohtunik (2018).

 Educator

 Since 2004, Andres Puustusmaa has been a lecturer in film and telecommunication at the Estonian Academy of Music and Theatre and from 2015, a professor at the institution.

 Personal life

-Andres Puustusmaa was previously married to actress Natalja Murina from 2001 until their divorce in 2011.
+Andres Puustusmaa was married to Estonian actress Natalja Murina from 2001 until their divorce in 2011.
 The couple have a son, Aleksander.
-Puustusmaa currently resides in Tallinn and is in a relationship with theater executive Kristiina Oomer.
-The couple have one child.Kroonika Puustusmaa uue saatjaga.
-6 May 2011.
-Retrieved 22 July 2018.
+Puustusmaa and his former common-law wife Katerina Monastyrskaya have one child named Leonard.